It takes hurricane status to get a name for a storm in the United States

 During World War II, US Army and Navy meteorologists responsible for plotting the movement of storms across the western part of the Pacific Ocean began to use names for cyclones in their forecasts.

 In 1953, meteorologists in the United States began using female names for hurricanes.
-A quarter-century later, meteorologists began naming storms with both male and female names, first in the eastern Pacific Ocean, followed by the Atlantic Ocean and Gulf of Mexico one year later.
+A quarter-century later, meteorologists began naming storms with both male and female names, first in the eastern Pacific Ocean, followed by the Atlantic Ocean and the Gulf of Mexico a year later.

-Today the World Meteorological Organization is responsible for the lists of names used for hurricanes across the globe in the five oceans.
+Today, the World Meteorological Organization is responsible for the lists of names used for hurricanes around the globe in the five oceans.

 A new day for storm names

 Drawing inspiration from military meteorologists, Karla Wege, a student at the Institute for Meteorology of the Free University Berlin, after World War II suggested naming all low- and high- pressure systems throughout Central Europe.
-This tradition started in 1954 and has continued to this day.
-Since 2002, anyone can name a European storm through the "Aktion Weeterpate" (Adopt-a-Vortex
+This tradition started in 1954.
+Since 2002, anyone can name a European storm through the “Aktion Weeterpate” (Adopt-a-Vortex) program.

-Last year the UK Met Office and Ireland's National Met Services partnered to experiment with a new way to name windstorms expected to affect the United Kingdom and Ireland.
+In 2015, the UK Met Office and Ireland’s National Met Services partnered to experiment with a way to name windstorms expected to affect the United Kingdom and Ireland.

 “We have seen how naming storms elsewhere in the world raises awareness of severe weather before it strikes, said Derrick Ryall, head of the Public Weather Service at the Met office partnership.
 “We hope that naming storms in line with the official severe weather warnings here will do the same.”

-Three years ago, The Weather Channel released its own naming criteria for the 2012-2013 winter season.
-The criteria was simple: Meet the National Weather Service winter-storm warning criteria and be forecast to affect at least 2 million people or more than 400,000 square kilometers — larger than the size of Texas.
+Five years ago, the Weather Channel released its own naming criteria for the 2012-13 winter season.
+The criteria were simple: meet the National Weather Service winter-storm warning requirements and be forecast to affect at least 2 million people or more than 400,000 square kilometers, larger than the size of Texas.
 The weather service issues a winter storm warning when a significant combination of hazardous winter weather is occurring or imminent.

-The Weather Channel named one winter storm Nemo in 2013 -- no, not after the cartoon fish, but rather after the Latin definition of the name, which means "no one" or "nobody."
+The Weather Channel named one 2013 winter storm Nemo – no, not after the cartoon fish but rather after the Latin definition of the name, which means “no one” or “nobody.”